LinkWellNodes/Documentation/blog/Verifiable-Random-Number-Generation/index.md

 ---
-title: "Verifiable Random Numbers: A Custom Chainlink Oracle Solution For Web3 applications"
+title: "Verifiable Random Numbers: A True Randomness Solution For Web3 Applications"
 description: "Unlocking true randomness for DeFi, Gaming, and Other Web3 applications with a custom Chainlink oracle service from LinkWell Nodes."
 date: "2025-1-21"
 image: ./VRN.webp